Shivraj Singh of Jodhpur

-Shivraj Singh (born 30 September 1975) is a former Indian polo player and member of the erstwhile royal family of Jodhpur.
-He is the son of Gaj Singh, the Maharaja of Jodhpur and the grandson of Maharaja Hanwant Singh of Jodhpur and his first wife, Maharani Krishna Kumari of Dhrangadhra.
+Shivraj Singh (born 30 September 1975) is a former Indian polo player and member of the royal family of Jodhpur.
+He is the son of Gaj Singh, the titular Maharaja of Jodhpur and the grandson of Maharaja Hanwant Singh of Jodhpur and his first wife, Maharani Krishna Kumari of Dhrangadhra.

 Education

 Shivraj was educated at Mayo College in Ajmer, then moving on to Eton College, where he played polo for Eton.
 After leaving Eton, Shivraj studied at Oxford Brookes University, where he received a degree in Business Administration.

 Career

 After graduating from university, Shivraj worked with the Schroder's Bank of Geneva and London and Jardine in Hong Kong before returning home.
 He is now involved in the business of managing the palace hotel group which includes Umaid Bhawan, Bal Samand, Sardar Samand, and various festivities and functions involving the Jodhpur Royal Family.

 Polo career

 Shivraj is a polo player.
 He is primarily responsible for training the Jodhpur polo team.